 We didn’t just dream of farming.
 We dreamed of helping in some small way to restore these Catholic customs.
 We hoped to find other Catholic families who shared these dreams, with whom we could work and worship.
 From our reading, we knew that we could not create a Catholic community ourselves; rather, we needed to find a parish or monastery and center our community of faith around it.

 Problem was, when we moved out to our farm, the local small-town parish nearby did not seem very promising in this regard.
 Very few of the parishioners understood our ideals, let alone shared them.
 We invited several thriving religious communities to come to our corner of our Texas diocese (a process we initiated with the approval of our bishop and under his guidance).
-But none of them were at a place where they could start a new monastery or convent.
+But none of the communities was at a place where it could start a new monastery or convent.
 So right from the start of our agrarian adventure, the central piece was missing.

 Undaunted, we plodded on.
 Perhaps a monastery will move here eventually, we mused.
-Meanwhile, to maintain our agricultural tax exemption, we needed animals on our land, lots of them.
-We could either have seven cows, or thirty-five goats, or 10,000 chickens.
-It didn't matter whether we had twenty acres or 20,000.
+Meanwhile, to maintain our agricultural tax exemption, we needed animals on our land—lots of them.
+We could have seven cows or thirty-five goats or 10,000 chickens.
+It didn’t matter whether we had twenty acres or 20,000.
 As it was, the property we settled on had just over ten acres, so we chose to go the bovine route.

 It promptly broke in half.
 But somehow it was enough to deter Hildegard, and she veered off back to her herd-mates.